AFNC/Land_Marking_Detection_and_Segmentation/README.md

 # HMLR_Computer_Vision
-HM Land Registry mini-challenge on Computer Vision
+HM Land Registry mini-challenge on Land-Marking Detection and Segmentation using Deep Learning

 The HMLR_Computer_Vision.ipynb notebook can be used to view the entire steps and their results for the project.